 This is how it works for me: I sit down in the morning and reread the work I did the day before.
 And then I wool-gather, staring at the blank page or off into space.
 I imagine my characters and let myself daydream about them.
 A movie begins to play in my head, with emotion pulsing underneath it, and I stare at it in a trancelike state until words bounce around together and form a sentence.
 Then I do the menial work of getting it down on paper because I’m the designated typist.

 This book’s lasting generosity relies on its balance between writing technique and writing persona.
-The writing persona is an alternative self that allows us to lose consciousness of ego—Lamott’s trancelike state—yet remain in constant contact with our sensibilities.
+The writing persona, addressed decisively by Margaret Atwood in her book on writing, is an alternative self that allows us to lose consciousness of ego—Lamott’s trancelike state—yet remain in constant contact with our sensibilities.

 Thirty years ago my older brother, who was ten years old at the time, was trying to get a report on birds written that he’d had three months to write.
 [It] was due the next day.
 We were out at our family cabin in Bolinas, and he was at the kitchen table close to tears, surrounded by binder paper and pencils and unopened books on birds, immobilized by the hugeness of the task ahead. then my father sat down beside him, put his arm around my brother’s shoulder, and said, ‘Bird by bird, buddy.
 Just take it bird by bird.’